riteshghosh01/Human-target/README.md

 The system provides real-time visual feedback by identifying individuals in the video frames and markinguthem with bounding boxes.
-Each detected action is labeled with a corresponding tag like &quot;Running&quot;, &quot;Fighting&quot;, or &quot;Robbery&quot;, and each detection includes a confidence score indicating the system’s certainty.
+Each detected action is labeled with a corresponding tag like "Running", "Fighting", or "Robbery", and each detection includes a confidence score indicating the system’s certainty.
 This helps operators interpret situations instantly and with greater accuracy.